tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ###  Anti-Replay

-DTLS records contain a sequence number to provide replay protection.
+Each DTLS record contains a sequence number to provide replay protection.
 Sequence number verification SHOULD be performed using the following sliding window procedure, borrowed from Section 3.4.3 of {{RFC4303}}.